 When you do, you’ll get the interface shown below:

-Tap on the Set Up Now button and you’ll be taken through 5 calibration steps where you’ll have to say something.
+Tap on the button to continue and you’ll be taken through the calibration steps where you’ll have to say something.
 Your device will then re-learn your voice.

 This tip may come in handy for those with heavy accents, or for those that normally mumble when they use Siri, but need to talk louder to get the feature to work.